thundergolfer-old/mAIcroft/README.md

 -------------------

 ### Currently working on:
 *Detecting anti-social users by measuring their number of insulting comments.
-User comments are classified with machine learning as neutral [0] or insulting [1].* In progress at [thundergolfer/insults](https://github.com/thundergolfer/insults) (Private Repository)
+User comments are classified with machine learning as neutral [0] or insulting [1].* In progress at [thundergolfer/insults](https://github.com/thundergolfer/insults)

 Dependencies
 ------------